openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ### Subject Syntax Types {#sub-syntax-type}

-Subject Syntax Type refers to a type of an identifier used in a `sub` Claim in the ID Token issued by a Self-Issued OP. `sub` in Self-Issued OP flow serves as an identifier of the Self-Issued OP's Holder and is used to obtain cryptographic material to verify the signature on the ID Token.
+Subject Syntax Type refers to a type of an identifier used in a `sub` Claim in the ID Token issued by a Self-Issued OP. `sub` in Self-Issued OP protocol flow serves as an identifier of the Self-Issued OP's Holder and is used to obtain cryptographic material to verify the signature on the ID Token.

 This specification defines the following two Subject Syntax Types.
 Additional Subject Syntax Types may be defined in the future versions of this specification, or profiles of this specification.